Pool Chemicals Explained: A Coffs Harbour Owner's Guide

 Safe Handling and Correct Dosing

-Important safety guidelines include:
+Important safety guidelines:

 - Store chemicals in a cool, dry area

-- Keep products in original containers
+- Keep products in their original containers

 - Never mix different chemicals together